City of York Council (CYC) current data protection notification is registered with the Information Commissioner’s Office (ICO), reference Z5809563.

 Automated decision-making

-We do not carry out any automated decision making without any human intervention in providing parking services.
+However, for most services we do not carry out any automated decision-making without any human intervention in providing parking services.

 Collecting information automatically